OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 </style>
 ```

+Finally, save your `HTML` file.

 ## Preview Font Color Change in the Sign-In Page Code Editor

-Notice that this step has automatically highlighted the entire HTML file for you.
+Notice that this step has automatically opened the the HTML file for you here in VSCode.

-1. Right click into the code frame and select `Copy`.
+1. Click into this HTML file and press `CTRL`+`A` to select the entire contents.

+2. Press `CTRL`+`C` to copy the code.

-2. Go back to your Okta Sign-In Page Code Editor tab in Chrome.
+3. Go back to your Okta Sign-In Page Code Editor tab in Chrome.

-3. Highlight the contents of the `HTML` box.
-4. Right click and select `Paste` to replace the code with the contents of your clipboard.
+4. Click inside of the Code Editor box and press `CTRL`+`A` to highlight the entire contents and press `BACKSPACE` to delete it.

+5. Press `CTRL`+`V` to paste in your updated code.

-5. Scroll up and verify that your embedded CSS now appears in the code.
+6. Scroll up and verify that your embedded CSS now appears in the code.

-6. Click the `Preview` button and observe the font color change.
+7. Click the `Preview` button and observe the font color change.

 ![Preview font color change](./.tour-resources/preview-text-color.gif)

 ## Inspect the SIW Form Header

 Notice that our font color change was not applied to the `Sign In` header on above the form in the SIW.
 Let's inspect the Sign-In Page code again.
-In your latest preview of the Sign-In Page, on the `Sign-In` text and select `Inspect`
+In your latest preview of the Sign-In Page, right click on on the `Sign-In` text and select `Inspect`

 When we do this, we see that the font color for this element is specified in the selector `#okta-sign-in.auth-container h2`